hzdg/django-ecstatic/README.rst

 - Eliminate the need for network connections to calculate file hashes.
 - Collect only the static files that have changed.
-- Add a static building step to your Django workflow.
 - Add content hashes to your filenames, without failing on non-existent files.
 - Create static manifests to reduce network operations and ease deployment.